mdang/world-of-tech/README.md

 * ASP.NET - C#

 ### API's
-> 10 min
+> 5 min
 >
 > What's an API and what role do they play for different types of companies

-- Why developers use 3rd party API's as opposed to their own
+- Why developers use 3rd party API's as opposed to their own software
 - Why companies spend resources to create and maintain them

 ### Databases
 > 10 min
 >
-> What's a database and the differences between relational and NoSQL databases?
+> What's a database and the core differences between relational and NoSQL databases?

 There are many different instances of SQL databases, each with tiny differences amongst themselves.
-Here are the most popular:
+Here are some of the most popular:

 - PostgreSQL
 - MySQL
-- SQLite
+- Oracle
-- Proprietary software like Oracle or Microsoft SQL Server
+- Microsoft SQL Server

-Relational databases are dominant in the industry, so much that anything that not relational is lumped into NoSQL.
+Relational databases are dominant in the industry, so much that anything that is not relational is lumped into the NoSQL category.

 ## Front-end Frameworks
 > 10 min